Integration Checklist for HRIS and ICHRA Platforms: 2026

 1. Employee Census Data Ingestion

 This is the process of importing core employee details from the HRIS into the ICHRA system.
-This includes names, addresses, Social Security numbers, dates of birth, hire dates, and compensation.
-This initial sync is foundational for everything that follows.
+This involves a detailed employee census mapping to the correct API endpoint to ensure fields like names, addresses, Social Security numbers, dates of birth, hire dates, and compensation are synced correctly.
 Per HIPAA’s Privacy Rule, this information is considered Protected Health Information (PHI) when linked to a health plan and must be secured accordingly.

 This crucial step links employee benefit elections to the correct codes in your payroll system.
-This ensures that any pre tax premium contributions made through a Section 125 cafeteria plan are calculated and deducted correctly, reducing taxable wages for employees and saving on payroll taxes for employers.
+This ensures that any pre tax premium contributions made through a Section 125 cafeteria plan are calculated and deducted correctly.
 For more context on what’s pre tax vs. post tax, review employee reimbursement tax rules.
+The integration should also handle payment processing and reconciliation, ensuring reimbursements are accurate and auditable.

 Automating the Employee Lifecycle